dinushka114/Tourista/README.md

 - Secure Payment Gateway: Integration with a secure payment gateway to facilitate online payments for accommodation bookings, tour packages, and other services.

+- Mobile Responsiveness: The website should be mobile-friendly and provide a seamless user experience on different devices and screen sizes.

 These features make Touarsta a comprehensive platform for planning and exploring your dream vacations.